 But … it’s still true that your reading progresses when you read harder material.
 If I were to do a reading hierarchy, it might look something like this:

-Easy: kids’ books, trashy magazines, “top 23 things” type internet list articles – Buzzfeed, some business books (some are written at a stupidly low level!).
+Easy: kids’ books, some magazines, “top 23 things” type internet list articles.

-Medium: teen fiction, popular adult fiction, accessible non-fiction (stuff that aims to introduce a topic that’s not familiar to the audience), typical news articles.
+Medium: some teen fiction, popular adult fiction (think the kind of paperbacks you buy in airports), accessible non-fiction (stuff that aims to introduce a topic that’s not familiar to the audience), typical news articles.

 Hard: “serious” adult fiction (the kind of stuff that wins literary awards), classic fiction, specialist non-fiction, analytical news articles, op-eds, popular science books.